kuberhealthy/kuberhealthy/cmd/ssl-handshake-check/README.md

 The check runs every 5 minutes (spec.runInterval), with a check timeout set to 3 minutes (spec.timeout).
 If the check does not complete within the given timeout it will report a timeout error on the status page.

-Self-signed certificate checks are ***not*** currently supported by the handshake check, but will be added in a future update.
+Self-signed certificate checks are ***not*** currently supported by the handshake check.
+This functionality will be added in a future update.

 #### SSL Handshake Check Kube Spec:
 ```yaml